 The pain associated with a prolapsed disc often feels like a mild to severe burning sensation and can be associated with numbness, weakness, and tingling.
 A shooting pain often occurs on one side of the body and can affect either the legs or arms.

 For a lower back prolapsed disc, the pain often becomes worse upon standing and lessens when lying down.
 This type of pain is commonly referred to as a “pinched nerve.”
-In severe cases, there can be muscle weakness of the lower extremities and even incontinence of bowel and bladder (cauda equina syndrome).
+In severe cases, there can be muscle weakness of the lower extremities and even incontinence of the bowel and bladder (cauda equina syndrome).
 If the prolapsed disc is higher (in the cervical spine), the pain may shoot down one arm, and cause a stiff neck or muscle spasms in the neck.

 The primary types of pain occurring from a prolapsed disc include: